dusanjp/symbol-shoestring/README.md

 2025_07_01 Changes:

-5.In the renew-certificates menu in the wizard, I applied --retain-node-key.
+5.In the renew-certificates menu in the wizard,applied --retain-node-key.